- Share this article on Facebook

+Norman Lear, the force behind some of the most popular and socially impactful TV series of all time, will receive the Legend Award.
 Michaela Coel, the recently Emmy-nominated force behind the HBO limited series I May Destroy You, has been tapped for the Breakout Creative Award.
 Steve McQueen, who helmed all five installments of the Emmy-snubbed Amazon limited series Small Axe, will be presented with the Game Changer Award.
 Naomi Ackie, a breakout actress who was also overlooked by the Emmys for her scene-stealing turn on the Netflix comedy series Master of None, is the pick for the Horizon Award.
 And Wanda Sykes, the veteran comedian now starring on and EP’ing Netflix’s The Upshaws, will receive the Salute to Excellence Award “for expanding the parameters of diversity and inclusion for both the Black and LGBTQ communities, as well as women everywhere.”

 Also being honored: Netflix’s Lupin with the Best International Production Award “for expanding the terrain, as well as possibilities, for accessible global stories with a Black leading actor”; OWN’s Queen Sugar with the Impact Award for its fifth season, which tackled the COVID crisis in the Black community; and HBO (along with its new streaming offshoot HBO Max) with the Inclusion Award “for the network’s long history of producing transformative diverse and inclusive programming” including this season’s Lovecraft Country, I May Destroy You, Tina, Insecure, A Black Lady Sketch Show and In Treatment.